Preserving Metadata During GeoParquet Conversion

 if pd.api.types.is_datetime64_any_dtype(gdf[col]):

-# Drop empty string columns that cause Arrow type inference failures
+# Replace empty strings with NA to avoid Arrow type inference failures

 gdf = gdf.replace("", pd.NA)